Interacting with Americans and Canadians

 real state of health unless he or she is a doctor or nurse in a medical

 office.
-"My ebola virus is spreading rapidly, and I will
+"My Bucolic Plague is getting worse, and I will

 not live more than a day longer," is not the welcomed answer

 in social or business situations.
-"How are you" and
+"How are you" is a polite greeting, not an inquiry into the state of your health.

 you by making it clear that you know they are doing you a favour by helping.